-- 1. No one can add a semester course after the first 10 days. - Students must remain in scheduled courses(s) until an authorized program change has been put in place. - 3.
+- No one can add a semester course after the first 10 days without permission of the principal. - 2.
+Students must remain in scheduled courses(s) until an authorized program change has been put in place. - 3.
 All schedule changes require written parental permission. - 4.
 No students may drop - a.
-Full year courses after the 1st semester - o.
+Full year courses after the 1st semester - b.
 Semester courses after the 1st marking period